2024 Global Cryptocurrency Regulatory Highlights: The US Approves Spot ETFs, Europe’s MiCA Takes Effect, Global Regulatory Friendliness Upgrades

 Middle East and North Africa: Rapid Growth of the Cryptocurrency Market

-In the Middle East and North Africa, the UAE's cryptocurrency ecosystem is growing rapidly, driven by regulatory innovation, institutional interest, and market activity expansion.
+In the Middle East and North Africa, the UAE's cryptocurrency ecosystem is growing rapidly, thanks to regulatory innovation, institutional interest, and the expansion of market activities.
 The Dubai Virtual Assets Regulatory Authority (VARA), established in 2022, provides a globally leading regulatory framework for the crypto industry and promotes its further development.
 Currently, 23 platforms have obtained VARA licenses, with 13 new licenses issued this year, including Binance, Bybit, OKX, and Derbit.

-Saudi Arabia remains the fastest-growing country in the Middle East and North Africa in terms of cryptocurrency economy.
+Saudi Arabia remains the fastest-growing country in the Middle East and North Africa's cryptocurrency economy.
 According to a report by Chainalysis, the total on-chain value has increased by 154% compared to last year.
-This rapid growth is attributed to the country's ongoing developments in blockchain innovation, central bank digital currency (CBDC), the gaming industry, and fintech.
+This rapid growth is attributed to the country's ongoing developments in blockchain innovation, central bank digital currencies (CBDCs), the gaming industry, and fintech.

 South Africa: The Most Friendly Attitude Towards Cryptocurrency in Africa, with 248 Licenses Issued